 b.
 White Glove Delivery Service

 A new option to remove mattresses is emerging with the popularity of bed-in-a-box delivery companies – the White Glove Delivery service.
-If you are purchasing a new bed to replace your sagging mattress, an easy way to dispose of it is by availing of a White Glove Delivery service.
-It’s a marketing strategy that is most likely offered by your new mattress company.
+If you are purchasing a new bed to replace your sagging mattress, an easy way to dispose of it is by using a White Glove Delivery service.
+It’s a marketing strategy most likely offered by your new mattress company.
 This service is not only known for setting up the new bed for you, but it also includes complimentary trash, box spring, and mattress removal.

-Mattresses removed by a White Glove Delivery team will not be donated to a charity but most companies will make sure your previous bed, at least, gets recycled.
+Mattresses removed by a White Glove Delivery team will not be donated to a charity, but most companies will make sure your previous bed, at least, gets recycled.
 If you’re concerned that your old mattress may be taken directly to a landfill, double-check with the mattress company first before purchasing.

 c.
 Third-Party Resale Websites

 Third-party resale websites have been around for a long time.
 They are another practical solution for getting rid of a mattress, whether it is in good shape or not.
 Sites like Let Go, OfferUp, Facebook Marketplace, and Craigslist allow you to post your mattress for sale or free.
 You can advertise your old bed if you are determined to donate it, even if it doesn’t pass a charity’s mattress standards.